Donovan Carrillo: 2020–2021 season

-2021–2022 season
+2021–2022 season: Beijing Olympics

 Carrillo started the season at the Skating Club of Boston's Cranberry Cup, where he finished in ninth place.
 Competing at the Festival Abierto Mexicano, Carrillo won the gold medal and became the first Mexican skater ever to land a quadruple jump, the quadruple Salchow, in a competition.
 At the 2021 U.S. Classic, Carrillo finished in fifth place with new personal bests.
 At the 2021 CS Finlandia Trophy, he became the first Mexican to land a quadruple Salchow in combination in an international competition.
 Scoring a new personal best in his free skate, Carrillo finished in fifteenth.

 After winning his fourth national title at the Mexican championships, Carrillo was named to the Mexican Olympic team and opted to withdraw from the 2022 Four Continents Championships to minimize the risk of catching COVID-19 in the interim.
 Shortly afterward, he was named one of Mexico's flagbearers for the opening ceremonies, alongside alpine skier Sarah Schleper.
 Carrillo scored a new personal best of 79.69 in the short program of the Olympic men's event, placing nineteenth and becoming the first Mexican skater to qualify for the free skate segment at the Olympic Games.
 He called it "a dream come true."
 Placing twenty-second in the free skate, he finished twenty-second overall.

 Carrillo was scheduled to finish the season at the 2022 World Championships in Montpellier but was forced to withdraw after his skates were lost in transit.